 On behalf of our members, the Australian Business Deans Council (ABDC) co-ordinates national projects, advocates on national issues and partners with key stakeholders, with interests in influencing policy and practice in business education and research at Australian universities.
-Below are recent submissions, press releases, project reports and papers.
+Below are ebooks, opinion pieces, recent submissions, media releases, project reports and papers.

 What are the skills needed for the future of work?
 How are business schools and business education educating graduates for what lies ahead?

 Professor Marie Wilson on managing workforces aged 19 to 79 in a business world of increasing age diversity.

 ABDC Research Scholar, Professor Stephen Taylor, on the need to include teaching and other business school activities in national measures of impact and engagement.